cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 This error means the Nginx package was not installed at the time the script attempted to configure and restart it.
 Installing `nginx` and the certificate tooling upfront fixed the issue on the second run.

-#### Bonding (One Wallet per Node)
+#### Bonding (One Account per Node)

 During installation, the CLI prints a lot of output.
-The important part is the bonding flow, where you connect your node identity to a wallet and submit an on chain bonding transaction.
+The important part is the bonding flow, where you connect your node identity to a wallet account (address) and submit an on chain bonding transaction.

 Here are some relevant excerpts from my run: